 The F.D.
 No. 5 Pegmatite is exposed over an area of 15 metres.
 The best surface assay was 2.08% Li2O, over a 1.5 m chip sample.
 The Pegmatite has not previously been drill tested.

 The Lithium content over each of the sampled Pegmatites is extremely positive.
-In addition, Tantalum, Cesium and Rubidium contents are enriched, as expected, for a Lithium-Cesium-

-Tantalum, Cesium and Rubidium contents are enriched, as expected, for a Lithium-Cesium-Tantalum (LCT) Type Pegmatite.
+In addition, Tantalum, Cesium and Rubidium contents are enriched, as expected, for a Lithium-Cesium-Tantalum (LCT) Type Pegmatite.
 LCT Type Pegmatites are the deposit types sought after, in Lithium Exploration.
 The Tanco Pegmatite is a LCT Type Pegmatite.

-Figure 17: Geology of the Lithium Two Project, SE Manitoba
+Figure 16: Geology of the Lithium Two Project, SE Manitoba

-- On March 30th 2022, the Company announced its maiden drill program assay results consisting of 15 diamond drill holes totally 1,630 metres at the Lithium Two Project.
-The highlights of this program are as follows: High grade lithium mineralization intersected in 11 drill holes along the Eagle Pegmatite confirming historic drilling grades. - o Mineralization encountered assayed up to 2.47% Li2O over 3.0 m (estimated true width of 1.93 m) within 21.8 m (estimated true width of 14.0 m) of 0.83% Li2O. - Two step-back holes confirm lithium grades extend down dip and the deposit remains open at depth. - Spodumene bearing pegmatite encountered beneath the FD5 Pegmatite warrants further exploration drilling. - o Tantalum values up to 334 ppm over 1 m. - A comprehensive exploration plan for 2022 has been delivered to Mineral Resources Limited for approval and a final budget for the year is expected to be approved in the next 30 days.
+- On 30 March 2022, the Company announced its maiden drill program assay results consisting of 15 diamond drill holes totally 1,630 metres at the Lithium Two Project.
+The highlights of this program are as follows: High grade lithium mineralization intersected in 11 drill holes along the Eagle Pegmatite confirming historic drilling grades. - Mineralization encountered assayed up to 2.47% Li2O over 3.0 m (estimated true width of 1.93 m) within 21.8 m (estimated true width of 14.0 m) of 0.83% Li2O. - Two step-back holes confirm lithium grades extend down dip and the deposit remains open at depth. - Spodumene bearing pegmatite encountered beneath the FD5 Pegmatite warrants further exploration drilling. - o Tantalum values up to 334 ppm over 1 m. - A comprehensive exploration plan for 2022 has been delivered to Mineral Resources Limited for approval and a final budget for the year is expected to be approved in the next 30 days.